iRespect777/SBC-HA-Forge/docs/DOCUMENTATION_en.md

-# 📖 Full Documentation: SBC-HA-FORGE
+# 📖 Full Documentation: Hassify

-**SBC-HA-FORGE** is a complex orchestrator designed to fully automate the installation of Home Assistant Supervised on Single Board Computers (SBCs) and TV-Boxes.
+**Hassify** is a complex orchestrator designed to fully automate the installation of Home Assistant Supervised on Single Board Computers (SBCs) and TV-Boxes.
 The script takes over the entire preparation of the host system, bypasses hardware limitations, and configures security and backups.

 ---